 After generating a lot of buzz with his tees, The California surfer Shawn Stussy – the label founder – has expanded his design to include surf and skate apparel.

-Although Stussy, the designer, is no longer involved with Stussy, its offerings are still top merch, including its rare selection of camp-collar shirts.
+Although Stussy, the designer, is no longer involved with the brand, its label offers top merch, including a rare selection of camp-collar shirts.

 Modern Stussy is a driving force in the streetwear couture scene by providing forward-thinking designs while always remaining true to its Californian roots.